In a nutshell

 - “There is a relatively small Bar and you deal with the same people regularly on the other side,” states Allen.
 “That generates more comity and less hostile behavior than some lawyers are used to.”

-- “Contractors are concerned about mounting cybersecurity threats, both in relation to their own networks and those they maintain for government customers.
-The government is greatly concerned about the security of its own data entrusted to contractors and expects contractors to adhere to strict information assurance guidelines and to cooperate and share data about cyber attacks in order to counter such threats.
-At the same time, there have been news reports of government intelligence agencies attempting to access data in commercial networks, including those operated by their own contractors, which is somewhat ironic,” explained McGovern.
+- Cybersecurity threats and noncompliance with government cybersecurity regulations are becoming an increasing concern in connection to the FCA.
+“Contractors are concerned about mounting cybersecurity threats,” emphasizes McGovern, “both in relation to their own networks and those they maintain for government customers.
+The government is greatly concerned about the security of its own data entrusted to contractors and expects contractors to adhere to strict information assurance guidelines and to cooperate and share data about cyberattacks in order to counter such threats.
+At the same time, there have been news reports of government intelligence agencies attempting to access data in commercial networks, including those operated by their own contractors, which is somewhat ironic."